ijager/angular2-meteor-quick-setup-guide/README.md

 Guide to quickly setup a angular2-meteor project.

-This guide is based on the [official angular2-meteor tutorial](https://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping) and on information from various issues.
+This guide is based on the [official angular2-meteor tutorial](https://www.angular-meteor.com/tutorials/socially/angular2/bootstrapping), on the [Angular2 Hereos tutorial](https://angular.io/docs/ts/latest/tutorial/)  and on information from various issues.

-First we create our meteor project
+First we create our meteor project.

 ````
 meteor create [project]